gtuck/web3400-Course-Docs/projects/04/description.md

 ## Set Up the Database

-Before you start coding, you must set up the database table to store the blog posts.
+Before coding, you must set up the database table to store the blog posts.
 Use the following SQL statement to create the `blog_posts` table:

 ```sql
 CREATE TABLE IF NOT EXISTS `blog_posts` (